Rules and Practice Guidance

 Permanency Coordinators work collaboratively with service providers to identify, allocate and access appropriate packages and culturally appropriate services to meet case plan goals, they also facilitate exits from OOHC.
 Support packages are reviewed with service providers every 6 months to ensure that children and families achieve the permanency case plan goal.

-Transfer of case management responsibility occurs through existing referral pathways during the FACS transitional period.
+Transfer of case management responsibility occurs through existing referral pathways during the DCJ transitional period.
 Refer to Other case management functions – case management transfer.

 Permanency support services are targeted services that include:

 - Family/kin preservation services – casework services that enable a child identified as being at risk of significant harm to live safely at home, actively supporting their parents and family/kin to address the risks identified, build capacity and access formal and informal supports to safely support their child’s development and well-being.

 These services are referred through Aboriginal Family Strengthening.

 - Restoration services – casework services that help parents, family/kin, carers and other significant people achieve the safe restoration of a child to their parent/s through the provision of active supports to address identified risks.

 - Aboriginal Guardianship services – engages the child, their parent/s, family/kin, in exploring family and kinship care arrangements and assess the suitability of a proposed family member where parents have been unable to make the changes necessary despite the active efforts of tailored supports.
 Carers demonstrate that the child’s cultural rights and relationship with their parents, family and community are safeguarded, with supports and monitoring provided by accredited Aboriginal agencies ensuring ongoing supports and connection.

 - Long term care – aims to provide culturally embedded care where proactive efforts have not been successful in achieving restoration.
 Long term care providers maintain standards for accreditation, including demonstrating how important connections to family, community, culture and Country are being maintained.